Visit to the Catalina seaplane wreck

 Catalina seaplane in 2021

-On March 22, 1960, Kendall left Egypt and landed near the beach of Ras Al-Sheikh Humaid without authorization.
-The next day, the Catalina seaplane was targeted by gunfire from the local tribe, who believed it was an enemy aircraft.
-Fortunately, neither Kendall nor his family were injured.
-The same can’t be said for the Catalina, which suffered significant damage.
-The Kendall family was captured and taken to Jeddah.
-After being questioned, they were eventually released and returned to the United States, leaving the plane behind.
+On March 22, 1960, Kendall left Egypt and made an unauthorised landing near the beach of Ras Al-Sheikh Humaid.
+The following day, the Catalina seaplane came under fire from a local tribe, who mistook it for an enemy aircraft.
+Thankfully, Kendall and his family were unharmed, but the same couldn’t be said for the Catalina, it sustained heavy damage.
+You can still see the shots on the wreck.
+The Kendalls were captured and taken to Jeddah for questioning.
+After some time, they were released and allowed to return to the United States, though the Catalina remained behind, left to its fate.

 one of the engines of the Catalina seaplane